Engyuhin/Engyuhin/README.md

 <br/>

-## 📚 Currently Learning
+## 📚 Currently Sidequests
-- 🈵 Japanese
+- 🈵 Learning Japanese
 - 🖌 Experimenting with new art and design projects
-- 💻 New coding tricks and side projects in CAD, Blender, and Figma

 <br/>